How waste is managed

 Since 1974, the facility has stored low- and intermediate-level nuclear waste from the operation of OPG's 18 owned nuclear reactors, including eight leased to Bruce Power.
 In addition, the facility provides dry fuel storage for the Bruce reactors.

 Low- and intermediate-level waste generated is safely transported and stored on an interim basis at the WWMF.

 - Low-level waste is sorted and, when possible, compacted or incinerated to reduce the volume.
 After processing, low-level waste is stored in above-ground concrete warehouses.

 - Intermediate-level waste from station operations is stored in steel-lined concrete containers and set in the ground.
-While low- and intermediate-level waste is safely stored on an interim basis, it will eventually be transferred to the proposed Deep Geologic Repository site for permanent disposal — the lasting solution.
+While low- and intermediate-level waste is safely stored on an interim basis, it will eventually be transferred a long-term facility for permanent disposal — the lasting solution.